 Who would have known you could make serious money online?
 Not this chick, who jumped circles when she made $60 from an Amazon Mturk phase in college.

 Enter Reroute Lifestyle: a website to document my journey making money online so I can help and inspire others do the same.

-I am rerouting my lifestyle from the daily 9-5 grind (actually, I work in hospitality, so it’s more like 3-11 grind) to a lifestyle that empowers myself to work from anywhere in the world on my own schedule.
+In 2017, I rerouted my lifestyle from the daily 9-5 grind (actually, I work in hospitality, so it’s more like 3-11 grind) to a lifestyle that empowers myself to work from anywhere in the world on my own schedule.

 If you want to learn more about my goals and the behind the scenes look at Reroute Lifestyle, click here.